iter8-tools/iter8/doc_files/istio_install.md

 helm template install/helm/iter8-controller --name iter8-controller | kubectl delete  -f -
 ```

-Note that this command will delete the our CRD and wipe out the `iter8` namespace.
+Note that this command will delete our CRD and wipe out the `iter8` namespace.